fu5ha/ultraviolet/README.md

     let desc_pos = descrim.cmp_gt(uv::f32x8::splat(0.0));
 ```

-In the true case of the original scalar version, we have more arithmetic operations that end up looking the exact same when we do them on the vectorized version:
+In the true case of the original scalar version, we then have more arithmetic operations that end up looking the exact same when we do them on the vectorized version:

 ```rust
     let desc_sqrt = descrim.sqrt();